MacMillan Bloedel

-MacMillan Bloedel Limited, sometimes referred to as "MacBlo", was a Canadian forestry company headquartered in Vancouver, British Columbia.
-It was formed through the merger of three smaller forestry companies in 1951 and 1959.
-Those were the Powell River Company, the Bloedel Stewart Welch Company, and the H.R.
-MacMillan Company.
-It was bought by Weyerhaeuser of Federal Way, Washington in 1999.
+MacMillan Bloedel Limited was a Canadian forestry company headquartered in Vancouver, British Columbia.
+The company was formed in 1951 as MacMillan and Bloedel through the merger of Bloedel, Stewart and Welch with the H. R. MacMillan Export Company.
+MacMillan and Bloedel then merged in 1959 with the Powell River Company to form MacMillan, Bloedel and Powell River, before adopting its final name in 1966.
+It was acquired by Weyerhaeuser in 1999.

-Progenitors
+Predecessor companies

 Powell River Company

 In 1908 two American entrepreneurs, Dr. Dwight Brooks and Michael Scanlon, created a newsprint mill at Powell River, northwest of Vancouver.
 The Powell River Company turned out the first roll of newsprint manufactured in British Columbia in 1912.
 It soon became one of the world's largest newsprint plants and today is credited with introducing the first self-dumping log barge to British Columbia.

 Bloedel, Stewart and Welch

 In 1911 Julius Bloedel, a Seattle lawyer, along with his two partners, John Stewart and Patrick Welch, began acquiring large blocks of Vancouver Island forests.
 Their Franklin River camp soon became one of the world's largest logging operations.
 Here, in the 1930s, the Canadian industry saw its first Lidgerwood steel spar yarder and chainsaw.
 In 1938, Bloedel, Stewart and Welch became the first logging company in the province to plant seedlings in a logged-over area.
 Bloedel, Stewart and Welch opened a large timber mill in Port Alberni.
 The company had large camps near Menzies Bay, British Columbia, Comox and Myrtle Point, just south of Powell River.
 The company was headquartered in Vancouver.
 Stewart and Welch were also partners in Foley, Welch and Stewart, who were prominent in railway-building operations in the same period.